 Dr Ewelina Rydzewska

-My academic interests evolve around the experiences of life course transitions and are concerned with multidimensional and interdisciplinary reflections on quality of life for people with autism or intellectual disabilities.
+My academic interests evolve around multidimensional and interdisciplinary reflections on quality of life for people with autism and/or intellectual disabilities.
 I am particularly interested in researching patterns of vulnerability in these populations, including investigation of:

 - health needs and health inequalities;